 Biomedical research faculty diversity is an ongoing, recalcitrant challenge.
-Much evidence has demonstrated that the academic pipeline is most leaky during the postdoctoral phase and that faculty diversity will increase as more postdoctoral fellows from underrepresented backgrounds transitioned onto the market and were hired into academic positions.
-Based on this evidence, the Bio Sci Office of Diversity, Equity and Inclusion will invest in a new pilot program to recruit and train a diverse pool of postdoctoral fellows who are interested in pursuing academic careers.
+Much evidence has demonstrated that the academic pathway is most vulnerable during the postdoctoral phase and that faculty diversity will increase as more postdoctoral fellows from underrepresented backgrounds transitioned onto the market and were hired into academic positions.
+Based on this evidence, the Bio Sci Office of Diversity, Equity, and Inclusion will invest in a program to recruit and train a diverse pool of postdoctoral fellows who are interested in pursuing academic careers.

-- Research Statement (max 3 pages, single spaced, 11pt font, 0.5 inch margins)
+- Research Statement (max 3 pages, single spaced, 11pt font, 0.5-inch margins)

 - Letter of Recommendation from Ph.D.
 Advisor

-- Letter of Support from the Prospective Postdoctoral Mentor
+- Letter of Support from the Prospective Postdoctoral Mentor at UCI.

 The complete application must be emailed as a single combined PDF to email@example.com before 5PM on the deadline.

-May 17, 2021: Deadline for application submission
+June 20, 2022: Deadline for application submission